lisadang27/SPCA/README.md

 SPCA is an open-source, modular, and automated pipeline for Spitzer Phase Curve Analyses.

+The full API can be found at [https://spca.readthedocs.io](https://spca.readthedocs.io).

 ##Installation Instructions

 To install SPCA, run the following in a terminal: